 What is emphysema?

-Overinflation of the air sacs is a result of a breakdown of the alveoli walls.
+Overinflation of the lungs is a result of a breakdown of the alveoli walls.
 It causes a decrease in respiratory function and breathlessness.
-Damage to the air sacs can't be fixed.
+Damage to the air sacs can't be cured.
 It causes permanent breakdown in the lower lung tissue.

 What causes emphysema?